computational-psychology/hrl/docs/templates/MLDS-MLCM.md

 This page covers two related scaling paradigms, each with its own template:

-- **MLDS**, Maximum Likelihood Difference Scaling, recovers a perceptual scale from judgements about *differences* between stimuli along one dimension.
+- **MLDS**, Maximum Likelihood Difference Scaling, recovers a perceptual scale from judgments about *differences* between stimuli along one dimension.
-- **MLCM**, Maximum Likelihood Conjoint Measurement, recovers how *two* dimensions jointly determine appearance, from judgements comparing stimuli that differ on both.
+- **MLCM**, Maximum Likelihood Conjoint Measurement, recovers how *two* dimensions jointly determine appearance, from judgments comparing stimuli that differ on both.

 Both are forced choice: on every trial the participant presses one of two